apnoorex/STARK_ML/README.md

 The library contains some of the most common Machine Learning algorithms implemented from scratch with examples of their use.

-The library was created for educational and practice purposes.
+The library was created for educational purposes.
 It is meant to partially mimic the functionality of Sci-Kit ML library and uses some of its function names and parameter names.